llarsson/compliantkubernetes/docs/user-guide/ci-cd.md

 !!!important "Dealing with Forbidden or RBAC permissions errors"
     > Error from server (Forbidden): error when creating "STDIN": roles.rbac.authorization.k8s.io "ci-cd" is forbidden: user "demo@example.com" (groups=["system:authenticated"]) is attempting to grant RBAC permissions not currently held:

-    If you get an error like the one above, then it means you have insufficient permissions on the Compliant Kubernetes cluster.
+    If you get an error like the one above, then it means you have insufficient permissions on the Kubernetes cluster.
 Contact your administrator.

 ### Create a ServiceAccount